The A, 10, K, Q, J, 9, 8, 7 of each suit are pulled from a standard 52-card pack to form a 32-card deck

-Either player holding the nine of trumps may exchange it for a higher trump card at any time provided he has previously won a trick, unless the nine is the last card in the stock.
+Either player holding the nine of trumps may exchange it for a higher trump card at any time provided they have previously won a trick, unless the nine is the last card in the stock.

 After the stock is exhausted or closed, the non-leader on each trick must follow suit if possible.

-Either player may close (end the game), when he has the lead, either before or after drawing, by turning down the trump card.
+Either player may close (end the game), when they have the lead, either before or after drawing, by turning down the trump card.
 Thereafter, no cards are drawn, and the last trick does not score 10 points.

-If either player announces during play that his score is 66 or more, the play immediately stops and the game is "closed."
+If either player announces during play that their score is 66 or more, the play immediately stops and the game is "closed."

 How to Keep Score

 A side counting 66 or more, but less than 100, scores 1 game point; a side with more than 100 but less than 130 scores 2 points; if it takes every trick (130), the side wins 3 points.
 If each side has 65, neither scores, and 1 game point is added to the score of the winners of the next hand.